Messier 10 HOME INDEX BACK NEXT

 Globular Cluster in Ophiuchus

-The constellation Ophiuchus, the serpent bearer, is rich in globular cluster, and eight of them made it onto Messier's list.
+The constellation Ophiuchus, the serpent bearer, is rich in globular clusters, and eight of them made it onto Messier's list.
 At an estimated distance of about 15,000 light years, Messier 10 is the closest of these eight.
 It is a good target for summer viewing.
 Individual stars are well resolved with telescopes of moderate aperture.

 About 3 degrees to the northwest is Messier 12, another globular cluster of similar brightness.